jarasanz/rainbow-ov2500/README.md

   ```

 #
 This program is distributed as is.
-Use it, modify or distribute, but please mention the author.
+Use, modify or distribute it, but please mention the author.